geudde/attic-chest/pages/04.season-3/16.meeting-44/07.lawyers/docs.md

 The settling of this matter brought
 Our lawyer to the inn he sought,
-And then, for chill th’autumnal dew,
+And then, for chill th’ autumnal dew,
 And rough and rudely Boreas blew,
 When about food he had enquired,
 To have a fire he much desired.